next page?View All Results

 Anger is both a natural and necessary emotion.
 It is a vital part of our preservation instinct.
 But when your anger causes troubles--say at work, in relationships, to your health-- it becomes critical that you develop new ways to address anger: methods that help decrease how frequently or intensely you get angry, and that lead to more effective responses to anger.
 Dr. Goldstein addresses anger from a realistic, practical perspective that can help you enjoy a healthier, more constructive approach to your life in the face of anger.

-Fast Contact: Email or Call Haley.
+Fast Contact: Email or Call Robert.

 Stephanie Hein, LMFT

 Location: 755 Main Street Bld#2, Ste 1, Monroe

 Anger is an emotion that sometimes gets a bad rap!
 Anger is not bad; it's what you do with it that is sometimes bad.
 Anger Management has many different approaches.
 I believe it is finding the strategies or tools that work for the individual; or looking at what the deeper issue is that is fueling the anger.
 What is really behind the anger?
 Sadness?
 Fear?
 Grief?
 Exploring different avenues can bring a person to a different place with their anger.

 I work with the client in regards to current anger, past history of anger, and family history of anger.
 I work with the client to identify current stress, and to especially identify emotions including sadness, fear, confusion, and to identify coping skills to either work with family members, a boss, or co-workers.
 I feel that improving communication skills, problem solving skills, and developing a strong support network are vital to better understand and work regarding anger in a healthy, non-threatening way.